The QCD static potential in D<4 dimensions at weak coupling: pNRQCD (D=3)

-The strategy we follow is to fit our analytic expressions on the lattice data at the shortest available distances in order to obtain $c_{2,0}$.
-There is some scheme dependence in this determination, which we use for a rough error estimate.
-On the one hand, we use {\bf A)}: Eq. (\ref{NNLL}) plus Eq. (\ref{NNNLLmatching}) plus the $\ln (\frac{\nu}{C_A \al})$ term of Eq.~(\ref{NPlog}) for $\nu=\Delta V_X$ in the $X=$MS and $X=\MS$ schemes and, on the other hand {\bf B)}: Eq. (\ref{FinalNNNLL}) plus all the logarithms of Eq. (\ref{Final4loopNP}).
-Ideally most of the scheme dependence should originate from the $X$ dependent terms in Eq.~(\ref{FinalNNNLL}).
-We also vary the number of lattice data points in the fit to see the dependence of the results.
+At N$^3$LL the constant $c_{2,0}$ appears in the analytic expressions and at N$^4$LL $c_{3,0}$ in addition.
+They are both unknown at present.
+Since the convergence in the $\al/\Delta V$ expansion is not good enough, we do not attempt to extract $c_{3,0}$ from the comparison with the available lattice data and focus on $c_{2,0}$.
+The strategy we follow is to perform one-dimensional fits of our analytic expressions to the data at the shortest available distances.
+There is some scheme dependence in this determination, which we exploit to estimate the perturbative error of the fitted parameter $c_{2,0}$.
+On the one hand we use Eq.~(\ref{Afinal}) {\bf (A)} and on the other hand Eq.~(\ref{Bfinal}) {\bf (B)} as the perturbative input for the fits, both in the $X=\rm MS$ as well as the $X=\MS$ scheme.
+In all cases we fit with N$^3$LL as well as with N$^4$LL precision, excluding however all non-logarithmic terms at N$^4$LL order, since these include the unknown $c_{3,0}$.
+We refer to the latter approximation as N$^3$LL+np.\,log.
+We also vary the number of lattice data points in the fit to check the reliability of the results.
 The numerical value should not depend much on the number of data points if we are at short enough distances.
-Finally, we also consider determinations for $N_c=2$ and $N_c=3$, as we expect $c_{2,0}$ to be independent of $N_c$ (for $n_f=0$).
+Last but not least, we carry out separate fits for $N_c=2$ and $N_c=3$, as we expect $c_{2,0}$ to be roughly independent of $N_c$ (for $n_f=0$).
+The difference in the fit values for $c_{2,0}$ then allows to draw conclusions on the fit quality.